frothkoetter/telco_streaming_demo/readme.md

 ![](IMAGES/image5.png)

-Configure the two putKafka procesors Broker and Topic
+Configure the two `PublishKafka2CDP_fraud` and `PublishKafka2CDP_json`  procesors Broker and Topic

 ![](IMAGES/image7.png)

 and user/pwd - use CDP workloaduser and pwd

 ![](IMAGES/image8.png)

+Check the SSL services running.

 ## Telco tower event generator

-Copy or clone this repo to your local machine and scp  to a NIFI worker node
+Copy or clone the repo to your local machine and `scp` to a NIFI worker node

 `scp -r ./* frothkoetter@telco-demo-streaming-nifi-nifi0.se-sandb.a465-9q4k.cloudera.site:/home/frothkoetter
 `
+Login to the NIFI worker Node you copied the repo

+`ssh frothkoetter@telco-demo-streaming-nifi-nifi0.se-sandb.a465-9q4k.cloudera.site
+`

-Install python lib on the worker node you connected:
+Install python lib on the NIFI worker you connected:

 ```
 pip3 install faker